- Observing and assessing your movement and your overall physical condition

 No Need for a Referral

-A doctor’s referral is not necessary to see a physiotherapist in private practice, although frequently your doctor will work in partnership with a physio to plan and manage treatment for a specific condition.
+A doctor’s referral is not necessary to see a physiotherapist or exercise physiologist in private practice, although frequently your doctor will work in partnership with a physio/ex phys to plan and manage treatment for a specific condition.

 What Will it Cost?

-Physiotherapy services are rebatable under all higher tables of private health insurance schemes.
+Physiotherapy and Exercise Physiology services are rebatable under all higher tables of private health insurance schemes.
 The Trade Practices Act prevents the Australian Physiotherapy Association from providing a recommended schedule of fees for physiotherapy services.
-As a physiotherapy patient you can expect to pay an initial consultation fee, and subsequent visits will incur a reduced standard consultation.
+As a physiotherapy/exercise physiology client you can expect to pay an initial consultation fee, and subsequent visits will incur a reduced standard consultation.
 Aim Physiotherapy is a members first provider for Bupa, HCF and Medibank Private Health Funds.

-Did you know that Medicare can cover physiotherapy for some people?
+Did you know that Medicare can cover Physiotherapy and Exercise Physiology for some people?

-For more information about the EPC program talk to your physiotherapist and your GP, go to the Medicare Australia website: www.medicare.gov.au, or call Medicare Australia on 132 011.
+For more information about the EPC program talk to your physiotherapist/exercise physiologist and your GP, go to the Medicare Australia website: www.medicare.gov.au, or call Medicare Australia on 132 011.

 National Disability Insurance Scheme (NDIS)